namuan/tele-vdo-rider/README.md

 Ctrl + A then D
 ```

-Once you are detached from a session, you can exit from the server leaving the bot running.
+Make sure that you detach from screen session before leaving the server to keep the bot running.

 **Step 6: [Optional] Updating Bot**